‘Dragon Ball Super: Broly’ Spoilers: Is Broly Stronger Than Beerus, Son Goku, And Vegeta?

 Dragon Ball Super: Broly, as the title suggests, will be featuring the return of one of the strongest antagonists in the world of Dragon Ball.
 The storyline of the upcoming movie will be the continuation of Dragon Ball Super after the Universal Survival Arc where Son Goku and the entire Universe 7 were declared as the winners and granted the Super Dragon Balls.

-Though the Earth is already peaceful after the Tournament of Power, Son Goku still continues to train, believing there are still lots of powerful fighters in other universes that they haven’t encounter.
+Though the Earth is already peaceful after the Tournament of Power, Son Goku still continues to train, believing there are still lots of powerful fighters in other universes that they haven’t encountered.
 It didn’t take long before Son Goku meets another powerful enemy as a legendary Super Saiyan named Broly appeared before them.
-Son Goku and Vegeta are shocked to know that there are other Saiyans who survive after the destruction of Planet Vegeta.
+Son Goku and Vegeta are shocked to know that there are other Saiyans who survived after the destruction of Planet Vegeta.

-Unlike in his previous appearances where he was beaten by ordinary Super Saiyans, Akira Toriyama will be featuring a much stronger Broly in Dragon Ball Super: Broly.
+Unlike in his previous appearances where he was beaten by ordinary Super Saiyans, a much stronger Broly will be featured by Akira Toriyama in Dragon Ball Super: Broly.
 In the trailer for the upcoming movie, Broly was shown overpowering Son Goku and Vegeta at his base form.
 He also managed to beat Frieza in his Golden form.
 The Universe 7 Saiyans are left with no choice but to transform into their Blue form.
 However, it seems like it was not enough to completely defeat the legendary Saiyan.

 'Dragon Ball Super: Broly' Reveals New Look At Super Saiyan God Vegeta – https://t.co/3ChbNveZOu https://t.co/x33weOy3tA pic.twitter.com/EUsFI2JlIl